-For an eye-opening glimpse into cow culture, check out the unique historic artifacts at the Stockyards Museum .
+For an eye-opening glimpse into cow culture, check out the unique historic artifacts in this museum.

 White Elephant Saloon

-Stockyards cowboys have been bellying up to this bar since 1887 (now Tim Love owns it too).
-Local singers and songwriters are showcased...
+Stockyards cowboys have been bellying up to this bar since 1887 (now owned by Tim Love).
+Local singers and songwriters are regularly...

 Lonesome Dove Western Bistro

 At Tim Love's mod-Western dining experience, even the chefs wear cowboy hats.
-Start with a jalapeño–cucumber margarita, move on to a...
+It's Southern fusion, with the traditional flavors of the...